-- Excursions (usually twice a year). - Visits to sing concerts at churches around Cornwall (usually three each year). - Foreign tours (see separate policy document). - Girl choristers are not allowed to leave the cathedral premises except when permission has been given by the DoM or ADoM or Choir Assistant.
+- When on excursions (usually twice a year, for activities such as bowling) the girl choristers are under the care of Truro School. - When on visits to sing concerts at churches around Cornwall (usually three each year) the girl choristers are under the care of Truro School. - When on foreign tours (see separate policy document) the girl choristers are under the care of Truro School. - Girl choristers are not allowed to leave the cathedral premises except when permission has been given by the DoM or ADoM or Choir Assistant.
 Or when a 'Girl Chorister Release Form' has been signed by a parent giving their approval. - It is cathedral policy that no choristers should be transported in staff cars except in an emergency.
-In an emergency, staff must not to be alone in a car with any chorister, and a second adult should accompany them in the car.
+In an emergency, staff must not be alone in a car with any chorister, and a second adult should accompany them in the car.
 (Staff concerned are: the Director of Music, Assistant Director of Music, and Choir Assistants).